xNok/concourse-pipeline-maker/README.md

 cpm
 # Process only 1 pipeline and give me the fly command to execute
 cpm my_pipilene
+# Process all pipeline and generate the fly_cli command line
+cpm --cli
 # Process all pipeline and copy all files in the output folder
-cpm my_pipeline --copy
+cpm --copy
-# My pipeline are in an other location and i use a generic name for it
+# My pipeline are in an other location and I use a generic name for it
 cpm -p alias:path/to/the/folder
 ```